arielccjr/Journal2025/~DEFINITION./~0: SCRIPT.md

             : Subcontrariety: I and O are subcontrary propositions; they can both be true but cannot both be false.
             : Subalternation: There is a truth dependency from universal to particular (A → I and E → O).
 If A is true, then I must be true; if E is true, then O must be true.
  ~1: GRAMMAR: CORRECT-PARSE-SYNTAX:
-    : SYLLOGISM: A syllogism is valid when it follows a logical form that guarantees the truth of the conclusion if the premises are true.
+    : SYLLOGISM/DEMONSTRATION: A syllogism is valid when it follows a logical form that guarantees the truth of the conclusion if the premises are true.
         : COMPONENTS:
             Major Term: The predicate of the conclusion (e.g., "mortal" in the example).
             Minor Term: The subject of the conclusion (e.g., "Socrates").